 Is it magic?

-What people expect often influences and DETERMINES what actually
+What people expect often influences and DETERMINES what actually and ultimately happens.

 Sounds like magic to me.

 But then, I think it’s magical when I flip a switch and a dozen lights are turned on all over the house.

 Expectancy, when it comes to RESULTS of getting what you want in a conversation, in a meeting, in life is fundamental.

 Two different people saying the EXACT same words, with PRECISELY the same tone of voice, will get COMPLETELY different results determined by the expectations of both individuals.
 People who have many references for being “typically influential” come to EXPECT that they will always be that way.
 These people tend to become Influencers and typically have bank books to match their level of expectation.